aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/migration-from-xla-downcast-bf16.rst

 The environmental variables ``XLA_USE_BF16`` and ``XLA_DOWNCAST_BF16`` were created to provide an easy cast-to-bf16 option before automatic mixed-precision or ``model.to(torch.bfloat16)`` as available in Torch-XLA.
 Now that both automatic mixed precision and ``model.to(torch.bfloat16)`` are available in Torch-XLA,  ``XLA_USE_BF16`` and ``XLA_DOWNCAST_BF16`` are redundant and can be replaced with these options as a more familiar experience as on other platforms such as CPUs and GPUs.
 (They are deprecated in Torch-XLA 2.5 as warnings, and will be removed in a future release).

-This change can best be made to scripts running with Torch-XLA 2.1 and 2.5.
+The changes recommended below can best be made to scripts running with Torch-XLA 2.1 and 2.5.
+The same recommendations are also available in :ref:`pytorch-neuronx-programming-guide`.

 Full BF16 with stochastic rounding enabled
 ------------------------------------------